 The way the pain begins.
-For example, abdominal pain that comes on
+Abdominal pain that comes on suddenly suggests an

 The location of the pain.

-the middle of the abdomen, and then moves the right
+Appendicitis typically causes pain in the middle of the abdomen, and then moves

-causes pain in the left lower abdomen where most colonic diverticuli are
+Diverticulitis typically causes pain in the left lower abdomen where most colonic diverticuli are located.

 The pattern of the pain.